 ARISTA rewards and showcases young business leaders from Quebec that stand out and demonstrates leadership and innovation in their category, whether by their professional success or by their contribution to the community.

-2. Pre-selection event: more than 100 members will debate to select 3 finalists in each category amongst all applications.
+2. Pre-selection event: more than 100 members will debate to select 3 finalists in each category amongst all applications in February 2019.

-4. Gala ARISTA: the 9 winners will be announced at our prestigious gala to be held on May 29th, 2017 in Montreal.
+4. Gala ARISTA: the ten winners will be announced at our prestigious gala to be held on May 28th 2019 in Montreal.